 We have to have constant communications around what is going on, how we’re adapting and educating all of our people about security in this new environment.
 Keep things simple, have backup and contingencies, and be ready to change priorities.

 In the past we may have thought about critical infrastructure in terms of energy grids, water supplies, air traffic control, military intelligence and other matters of clear and urgent national security.
 In a pandemic, however, we have to be flexible: At what point do we consider groceries a priority over other, more traditional, critical infrastructure or services?
 What about transportation services that get needed equipment and supplies to hospitals?

 No one knows how long this coronavirus pandemic will last.
 We have to ensure that our health care, supply chains, military operations and other vital systems are secure.
-For leaders in business and government, we have to make sure cybersecurity remains a priority and take the proper steps to mitigate potential risks.
+For leaders in business and government, we must make sure cybersecurity remains a priority and take the proper steps to mitigate potential risks.

 Retired U.S. Army Major General John A. Davis is Vice President, Public Sector, at Palo Alto Networks.

 Visit the Palo Alto Networks Secure Remote Workforce page for more resources and information.

 Go here to read all the articles in this series on dealing with the ongoing cybersecurity challenges during the coronavirus (COVID-19) pandemic.